drewjayadams/how-to-data/guides/Vizualizing_101.md

 Chord digrams are basically a different shape of network graph.
 They're used a lot in life sciences because genetecists go crazy over them.
 They also get used in real hardcore data circles.

 ### When to use:
-+ To show relationshisp ebtween a rleativelysmall number of entities or categories
++ To show relationshisp ebtween a releatively small number of entities or categories
 ### Pros:
 + When done right, they are very,very  pretty
 + Reads as "real" data science stuff